 4. If you have difficulty sleeping around noises or lights, bring a sleeping mask that can block out light and soft earplugs to block out sound.

-5. Lights at night can attract insects, especially in warmer climates, so bring screens, mosquito netting, and bug spray to keep insects from bothering you while you are trying to sleep.
+5. Lights at night can attract insects, especially in warmer climates, so fit your boat for screens and mosquito netting, and don’t hesitate to use bug spray to keep insects from bothering you while you are enjoying the evening and then falling to sleep.

 Written By: Toi Williams